Blog & News

 Coping strategies are a natural response to increased stress levels due to concerns about the coronavirus pandemic.
 From the results of the SHADAC COVID-19 Survey, we found variation in coping responses by age, sex, education and income.
 However, some of the most distinctive differences in stress-coping responses were among people reporting poor or fair health, who reported higher rates of responses with potentially negative health impacts, such as increased alcohol consumption, reduced exercise and unhealthy eating habits.
 People with poor or fair health also reported lower rates of talking more with friends and family, raising concerns about greater social isolation for these people at a time when stay-at-home-orders have been official policies in many states.

 It is critical that individuals are aware of their stress levels and the methods by which they are using to cope, and make sure that they take care of themselves and others.
 It is also critical to reach out to people with poorer health, who may need increased social supports during times of an economic and public health crisis.
-The U.S. Centers for Disease Control and Prevention (CDC) recommends the following activities as ways to deal with added stress from the coronavirus outbreak1:
+The U.S. Centers for Disease Control and Prevention (CDC) recommends the following activities as ways to deal with stress 1:

 - Take breaks from the news.